- Clinical Psychologist

 Full Time, Part Time, Hourly Basis

-Clinical psychologists usually work in a hospital, where they look after the patients' mental needs.
+Individuals who opt for a career as a clinical psychologist provides employment opportunities in a hospital, where they look after the patients' mental needs.
 In some cases, clinical psychologists also have their own setup or a clinic where they practice their trade.
 Some clinical psychologists are also available over the phone or might pay a visit to the patient's residence.

 Presence in Geographical Area